rtous/deepquake/README.md

 	pip install -r requirements.txt

 NOTE: According to the ConvNetQuake repo they used tensorflow 0.11.
-I tried with 0.12 and it works.
-However, this version are very old (currently 1.8) and we should consider updating at some point.
+We tried with 0.12 and it works.
+However, this version is very old (currently 1.12) and we plan updating at some point.

-## 2.1 Prepare the input data (FUNVISIS dataset)
+### 2.1 Prepare the input data (pre-pre-processing)

-The input data must be located within the input folder (from the root of the repo):
+We work with multiple datasets (currently "datos1", "datos2" and "datos3").
+Each dataset must be located within the "input" folder (from the root of the repo) and must have the following structure:

 ```
 input